- A stock is a financial security that represents an ownership interest in a company.

 What Is a Stock?

-- You own 10,000 shares of Vision Global Corp stock, which is currently priced at $80 per share.
+- You own 10,000 shares of Vision Global Corp stock, which are priced at $80 per share.

 - There are a total of 1,500,000 Vision Global Corp shares outstanding.

-Investing in stocks can be a key part of your personal finance strategy.
-The primary reason most people buy stocks is to generate a long-term return on their investment (ROI) that exceeds that of other prominent asset classes, such as bonds, real estate and commodities.
+The primary reason most people buy stocks is to improve their finances.
+They seek to generate a long-term return on their investment (ROI) that exceeds that of other important asset classes, such as bonds, real estate and commodities.
 Generally, this is achieved in two ways.

 - Dividends are payments made by a company to its shareholders.
-Normally, the payments represent a portion of current year net earnings, but special dividends – funded with retained earnings or asset sales – are sometimes made.
+Normally, the payments represent a portion of the current year’s net earnings, but special dividends – funded with retained earnings or asset sales – are sometimes made.

 - Price Appreciation

 - This is when the price of a stock increases since purchase.
-Like a rise in the value of your home or any other asset you own, the increase represents a potential gain that can be realized upon sale.
+Like a rise in the value of your home or any other asset you own, the increase represents a potential gain that can be obtained upon selling it.

-While many investors benefit from both high dividend yield and price appreciation, some do not.
+While many investors benefit from both dividends and price appreciation, some do not.
 Not all stocks pay dividends, and many suffer from price depreciation rather than appreciation.
-As a result, prudent investors avoid establishing highly concentrated positions in a few stocks.
-Rather, they build diversified portfolios that include a variety of companies spanning different industries and geographic regions.
+As a result, careful investors avoid establishing highly concentrated positions in only a few stocks.
+Rather, they build diversified portfolios that include a variety of companies across different industries and geographic regions.

 Beyond the potential financial benefits, most stocks also offer investors voting rights on key governance matters.
 Given their relatively small and uninfluential ownership positions, this is rarely a focal point for individual investors.
 However, institutional investors with significant ownership stakes tend to highly value voting rights.

-Not all stocks are the same, and it’s important to understand their differences and most important distinctions before investing.
+Not all stocks are the same.
+Therefore it is important to understand their differences and some terminology distinctions before investing.

 Public vs. Private Stocks

 There are publicly traded stocks and privately held stocks.
 The former is what most people think of when they hear the phrase “stock market.”
-Publicly traded stocks consist of fairly well-known companies whose shares are traded on highly regulated exchanges, such as the New York Stock Exchange and the Nasdaq stock market.
+Publicly traded stocks consist of fairly well-known companies whose shares are traded on highly regulated exchanges, such as the New York Stock Exchange and the Nasdaq.